 "Because this mother is rude and pushy and I just got home after a long trip and want to be with my wife!"
-Robin bellowed, pointing at his mother in the face.
+Robin bellowed.
 Joan gasped grabbing at her heart.
 "Don't play those overly dramatic games with me, Mom.
-Go back to Gertrude's and finish your vodka, or whatever you two are drinking, and leave us be for the night.
-I'll call you tomorrow.
+Go back to Gertrude's and finish your vodka or whatever you two are drinking and leave us be for the night.
+I will call you tomorrow.
 I'm tired and I want to be with my wife."
 Robin stepped back into the house and closed the door in Joan's face.
 Joan was not happy.
 She continued to shout, "Robby!
 I'm just a worried mother!
 Come now!
 Open the door!
 Let me in!"